Mike Kappus: Biography

 In his role as a music manager, Kappus has worked for Hooker, Cray, Hiatt, John P. Hammond, the Dirty Dozen Brass Band, Duke Robillard, Loudon Wainwright III, and represented J. J. Cale for thirty years until the latter's death in 2013.

 Kappus' management of John Lee Hooker included executive producer duties, financing and coordinating Hooker's later comeback albums, including The Healer, which saw Hooker win a total of four Grammy Awards.
-Kappus and Van Morrison co-produced Hooker's Don't Look Back (1997).
-His executive producer credits appeared on albums by Pops Staples, J. J. Cale, Robert Cray, Duke Robillard, Loudon Wainwright III, Trombone Shorty and John P. Hammond (scoring Grammy Award nominations for four consecutive projects with Hammond).
+Kappus' executive producer credits appeared on albums by Pops Staples, J. J. Cale, Robert Cray, Duke Robillard, Loudon Wainwright III, Trombone Shorty and John P. Hammond (scoring Grammy Award nominations for four consecutive projects with Hammond).
 Kappus was also hired by Van Morrison to oversee promotion and marketing for his April 2008 album, Keep It Simple.
 Its entry in the Billboard 200 at No. 10 marked the highest US chart position in Van Morrison's career to that point.
 Kappus also acted as associate producer on film documentaries on both Cale and Hooker, and made an appearance in both.
 The former, To Tulsa and Back: On Tour with J. J. Cale was released in 2005.
 He has also facilitated recording deals for Mavis Staples (Have a Little Faith (2004)), Bettye LaVette (I've Got My Own Hell to Raise (2005)), Charlie Watts and Buddy Guy, including that which led to Guy's Damn Right, I've Got the Blues (1991).

 Kappus also initiated the HART (Handy Artists Relief Trust) Fund for the Blues Foundation in 2000.
 The HART Fund has gone on to thrive and attract global supporters, and has provided funds to pay for medical and funeral expenses for needy blues musicians.
 In his 2002 book, Boogie Man: The Adventures of John Lee Hooker in the American Twentieth Century, Charles Shaar Murray noted, "I want to thank Mike Kappus, John Lee's manager, for selecting me to be the author of this book.

 The Blues Foundation named Kappus 'Manager / Agent of the Year' four times.